amok/SlimCSRFProtection/README.md

 ### SlimCSRFProtectionNoSession

 Note, if you use **SlimCSRFProtectionNoSession** instead of SlimCSRFProtection, you need to pass in constructor as first argument some secret string, which will be used for generating csrf token - it's required.
-And, optionally, constructor takes function, which will be executed, if submitted token is not valid.
+And, optionally, constructor takes function which will be executed if submitted token is not valid.

     $app->add( new SlimCSRFProtectionNoSession("It is my secret string!") );